pedall/g4m3r-wiki/commands/admin/settings.md

 ### \[2\] Admins

-In the admins menu you can add, and remove admins.
+In the admins menu you can add and remove admins.
 To add an admin use: `add @mention`
 To delete an admin use: `del @mention`